 The LG 34UC89G offers an immersive gaming experience thanks to its big curved screen and vibrant colors of the IPS panel.
 Moreover, it ensures a flawless performance with G-SYNC, low input lag, quick response time, and up to 166Hz refresh rate.
 Its low resolution, however, makes this monitor mainly suited for just gaming.

-The LG 34UC89G delivers both an immersive and a responsive gaming experience thanks to its big 34″ curved screen and vibrant colors as well as the rapid 166Hz overclockable refresh rate, a quick 5ms response time, and NVIDIA G-SYNC.
+The LG 34UC89G delivers both an immersive and responsive gaming experience thanks to its big 34″ curved screen and vibrant colors as well as the rapid 166Hz overclockable refresh rate, a quick 5ms response time speed, and NVIDIA G-SYNC.

-However, due to its low resolution for the screen size, it’s not as good for content creation or any other work where you need to read or type a lot.
+However, due to its low resolution for the screen size, it’s not as good for content creation or any other work where you need a lot of screen space or to read and type a lot.

 Furthermore, the image won’t shift in brightness, contrast, or color when it’s viewed from the sides or below/above due to the 178-degree wide viewing angles.

 Other specifications of the LG 34UC89G IPS ultrawide monitor include a 300-nit peak brightness and a 1,000:1 static contrast ratio which is standard.